-Section 35 (Special soybean meal-hauling vehicle permit) allows the commissioner to issue a special two- or three-unit vehicle permit to a vehicle transporting soybean meal that meets length and weight specifications and that will operate in northwest Minnesota.
-Vehicles operating with a special permit are subject to weight and load limits.
+Section 35 (Special soybean meal-hauling vehicle permit) allows the commissioner to issue annual special permits to vehicles hauling soybean meal.
+The commissioner may issue a two- or three-unit vehicle permit to a vehicle transporting soybean meal that meets length and weight specifications and that will operate only on Highways 2 and 75 in northwest Minnesota.
+Vehicles operating with a special permit are subject to weight and load limits and cannot operate on the interstate highway system.
+The fee for the permit is \$850 and the proceeds are deposited in the trunk highway fund.
 This section is effective January 1, 2022.
 This section is from S.F.
 1686 (Johnson).